vanjiii/kook-book-server/README.md

 - make
 - docker images

+Blogposts ideas:
+- Structure - what, where, why
+- Storing passwords:
+  - choosing to encrypt server level(remove server DB connection exploit; remove load of the DB - that encryption process should happen on the server)
+  - bcrypt, argon2

 TODO:
 - [ ] Create user
 - [ ] Each recipe should have photo, ingredients, description, time for prep